-This 1 day tour to Belfast city & Northern Ireland departs from the Molly Malone statue (outside the old stone church on Suffolk Street).
+The Belfast City Tour departs from the Molly Malone statue (outside the old stone church on Suffolk Street).
 Meet your charming and knowledgeable guide and your fellow travellers.
-We head north past Croke Stadium, the port tunnel and Dublin airport.
+We will head north past Croke Stadium, the port tunnel and Dublin airport.
 Your guide will give you a fascinating overview of the history behind Northern Ireland, the conflict and its origins.

 10:30am : Arrive in Belfast

-We arrive in Belfast City.
-Your guide will begin your tour of the city in two parts.
-We first visit west Belfast where we will see the infamous Peace Wall.
-This 25ft wall divides the Loyalist community from the Republican community.
-Loyalists are those who are loyal to the Queen of England and wish to keep Northern Ireland as part of the United Kingdom.
-Republicans are those who ultimately want a united Ireland and the removal of the British claim to the northern part of the island.
-You will also visit the Republican museum (not open Sun & Mon) before we head to east Belfast, home of the Harland & Wolff shipyard and of course the birthplace of the famous RMS Titanic.
+When we arrive in Belfast City, your guide will begin your tour of the city in two parts.
+First we will visit west Belfast where the infamous Peace Wall resides.
+This 5.5 meter high wall divides the Loyalist community from the Republican community.
+You will visit the Republican museum (not open Sunday and Monday) before we head to east Belfast, home of the Harland & Wolff shipyard.
+Most notably known for constructing the RMS Titanic.

 12:00pm : Free time in Belfast

-We will have some free time and lunch (not included) in the city centre.
+We will have some free time and lunch (not included) in the city center.
 Take some time to explore Belfast and have some lunch in the many pubs and restaurants.
-Here are a few suggestion of things to do during this time:
+Here are a few suggestions to do during this time: